Dylan Moran: Career

 His third major tour, Like, Totally, opened at the Buxton Opera House on 3 May 2005, and as with his previous tours the stand-up routine was accompanied by projected cartoons drawn by Moran.
 A DVD of the tour was released in December 2005.
 Moran appeared as the character of Gordon in the comedy film Run Fatboy Run, released in September 2007 which cast Moran as the best friend to protagonist Dennis, played by Simon Pegg.
 Moran had previously played an adversary to Pegg's title character in Shaun of the Dead.

 In June 2008, Moran appeared with Ardal O'Hanlon and Tommy Tiernan at Liverpool's Echo Arena in 'The Three Fellas', a one-off comedy event, part of the city's European Capital of Culture 2008 celebrations.
 Between October and December 2008, Moran embarked on What It Is, a new UK tour starting at the Grand Opera House in York, and ending at Oxford's New Theatre.
 The tour was extended into 2009 and has now been released on DVD.

 A compilation DVD of highlights from Moran's three previous stand-up shows was made available in November 2010 called Dylan Moran: Aim Low.
 Yeah, Yeah, a stand-up tour of Scandinavia, the Baltic states, United States, Australia, New Zealand, Ireland and the UK began in April 2011.

 In 2012, Moran performed shows in Russia (following two sold-out performances in neighbouring Estonia).
 The show's promoters indicated that they believed it to be the first time an Irish stand-up had performed live in a Russian venue; his routine mocked Russia's new law banning "homosexual propaganda" and jailed oil tycoon Mikhail Khodorkovsky.

 In 2014, Moran wrote a pilot for ABC about "news media and conflict, war zones and cable news".
 The channel decided not to go ahead with the show but may possibly sell it to another network.
 The same year he appeared in John Michael McDonagh's film Calvary.
 The following July he took his stand-up show Off the Hook to South Africa for the first time, performing three sold-out shows at the country's National Arts Festival.

+In 2018, Moran took his latest standup show Dr Cosmos on tour, starting with 42 dates in the UK before touring Europe and Australia in 2019.
+The DVD was released in 2021.

-In June 2019, while on Ray D'Arcy's RTÉ radio programme, Moran reported he was developing a "small format" show for the BBC.
-The series, Stuck, starred Moran and Morgana Robinson.
+In June 2019, Moran reported he was developing a "small format" show for the BBC.
+Moran finished the series during the COVID-19 pandemic, when live performances were effectively cancelled.
+The series, Stuck, starred Moran and Morgana Robinson and was notable for episodes being only fifteen minutes long in keeping with Moran's belief that shorter content is trending.
 It aired on BBC Two in 2022.